youyingfeng/tp/docs/UserGuide.md

 ### Listing Clients : `list-client`

 **Description** : Returns a list of clients.
 The list will be sorted by the client ID that was assigned when the client was created.
+The feature also works when clicking on the "Clients" GUI button.

 **Format** : `list-client`<br>
 Displays a list of all clients in the client list.